bibekaryal86/budget-application/README.md

 * Banks & Accounts: Integration to track multiple physical bank accounts and credit cards.
 * Summary Engine: Automated monthly and yearly reports to visualize spending trends.
 * Budgeting Goals: Set limits on specific categories and track progress.

+TODO
+- add an endpoint to return all merchants